write-you-a-scheme-v2/scheme/docs/02_parsing.md

   }
 ```

 Whelp, that's about all we need.
 Parsec does the heavy lifting for us, all we need to do is supply the specification for the lexeme.
 Starting with comments, we'll use the same standards as Haskell, and moving on to operators and identifiers.
 Finally, we established reserved operators, which will be single and double quotes.
-Almost feels like cheating, but we end up for the tokens needed to parse all the same!

 ```haskell
 -- pattern binding using record destructing !
 Tok.TokenParser { Tok.parens = m_parens
            , Tok.identifier = m_identifier } = Tok.makeTokenParser style
 ```

 Before we move on, I'm going to use record deconstruction and pattern binding to define some shortcuts.
-It's a neat trick.
+It's a neat trick!

 ## Parser